-Definition Let be vectors.
-They are said to be linearly dependent if and only if there exist scalars such thatand at least one of the scalars is different from zero.
+Definition Let be a linear space.
+Some vectors are said to be linearly dependent if and only if there exist scalars such thatand at least one of the scalars is different from zero.

-The requirement that al least one scalar be different from zero is fundamental.
-First of all, without this requirement the definition would be trivial: we could always chooseand obtain as a resultfor any set of vectors.
-Moreover, if one of the coefficients of the linear combination is different from zero (suppose, without loss of generality, it is ), thencan be written as This means that is a linear combination of the vectors with coefficients .
-This motivates the informal definition of linear dependence we have given in the introduction above: two or more vectors are linearly dependent if at least one of them can be written as a linear combination of the others.
+Secondly, if one of the coefficients of the linear combination is different from zero (suppose, without loss of generality, it is ), then we can writethat is, is a linear combination of the vectors with coefficients .
+This fact motivates the informal definition of linear dependence we have given in the introduction above: two or more vectors are linearly dependent if at least one of them can be written as a linear combination of the others.

-Note that we have assumed .
-This is without loss of generality because you can always change the order of the vectors and assign the first postion to a vector corresponding to a non-zero coefficient (by assumption there exists at least one such vector).
+The assumption is without loss of generality because we can always change the order of the vectors and assign the first position to a vector corresponding to a non-zero coefficient (by assumption there exists at least one such vector).

-It is now simple to give a definition of linear independence.
+It is now straightforward to give a definition of linear independence.

-Definition Let be vectors.
-They are said to be linearly independent if and only if they are not linearly dependent.
+Definition Let be a linear space.
+Some vectors are said to be linearly independent if and only if they are not linearly dependent.